Chocolat (clown): Later life

 In 1911 he performed at the Cirque de Paris in the Revue burlesque, created by Foottit and in 1912 Tablette et Chocolat with his adoptive son Eugène Grimaldi, but he suffered a breakdown after the death of his 19 year old daughter caused by tuberculosis.

 Padilla died on 4 November 1917 during a tour of the Cirque Raincy in Bordeaux.
 His body rests at the Protestant cemetery in Bordeaux.

 In film

 Chocolat and Foottit - Chaise en bascule.

 Auguste and Louis Lumière filmed six skits of the duo Foottit and Chocolat (Boxers, Acrobats on the chair, Tip over chair (Chaise en bascule), Guillaume Tell, The policeman and The death of Chocolat.
 Guillaume Tell was also filmed by Émile Reynaud in 1896 and by Paul Decauville, with Stilts entrance, for the Phono-Cinéma-Théâtre using a phonograph.

 Rupert John played a scene as Chocolat in the American 1952 film Moulin Rouge.

 Omar Sy played Chocolat in the 2016 French biopic Chocolat, loosely based on the clown's life.

 In advertising

-Alone or with Foottit, Chocolat made advertising posters for Le Bon Marché, the chocolate Félix Potin, the soap La Hêve or the tyres Michelin.
+Alone or with Foottit, Chocolat made advertising posters for Le Bon Marché, the chocolate Félix Potin, the soap La Hêve, and the tyres Michelin.